 Below are resources for Jewish organizations who are interested in applying a racial justice lens to their work, both internally and externally, in terms of educational opportunities, policies and practices, and more.

 Privilege Checklist, created by the Jewish Multiracial Network to understand what might not be available to Jews of Color

-Privilege Checklists for better understanding what it's like to have white privilege, able-bodied privilege, male privilege, middle/upper class privilege, or cisgender privilege.
+Privilege Checklists, compiled by Urban Adamah, for better understanding what it's like to have white privilege, able-bodied privilege, male privilege, middle/upper class privilege, or cisgender privilege.

 18+ Things You Can Do: Embracing Racial Diversity in Our Jewish Communities from the Religious Action Center of the Union for Reform Judaism